The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Introduction

-In the stochastic setting, different probabilistic analogs of reachability problems have been studied extensively: Almost-sure stochastic viability and controlled invariance are treated in \cite{ref:AubinPrato-1990, ref:Aubin-1991, ref:AubinPratoFrankowska-2000, ref:BardiJensen-2002}; see also the references therein; for the related problems in the hybrid setting see \cite{ref:BujorianuLygeros-2007, ref:BujorianuBlom-exit-2009, ref:Bujorianu-variational-2010}.
-Methods involving stochastic contingent sets \cite{ref:AubinPrato-1998, ref:AubinPratoFrankowska-2000}, viscosity solutions of second-order partial differential equations \cite{ref:BuckdahnPengQuincampoixRainer-1998,ref:BardiGoatin-1999, ref:BardiJensen-2002}, and derivatives of the distance function \cite{ref:PratoFrankowska-2001} were developed in this context.
-In \cite{ref:PratoFrankowska-2004} the authors developed an equivalence for the invariance problem between a stochastic differential equation and a certain deterministic control system.
-Following the same problem, the authors of \cite{ref:SonerTouzi-2002} studied the differential properties of the reachable set based on the geometrical partial differential equation which is the analogue of the HJB equation for this problem.
-Recently, following the same approach, the obstacle version of this Geometric Dynamic Programming Principle has been addressed in \cite{ref:BouchardThanh-2010}.
+In the literature, probabilistic analogs of reachability problems have mainly been studied from an almost-sure perspective.
+For example, stochastic viability and controlled invariance are treated in \cite{ref:AubinPrato-1990, ref:AubinPratoFrankowska-2000, ref:BardiJensen-2002}.
+Methods involving stochastic contingent sets \cite{ref:AubinPrato-1998, ref:AubinPratoFrankowska-2000}, viscosity solutions of second-order partial differential equations \cite{ref:BuckdahnPengQuincampoixRainer-1998,ref:BardiGoatin-1999, ref:BardiJensen-2002}, derivatives of the distance function \cite{ref:PratoFrankowska-2001}, and equivalence relation to certain deterministic control systems \cite{ref:PratoFrankowska-2004} were all developed in this context.

+Geared towards similar almost-sure reachability objective, the article \cite{ref:SonerTouzi-02} introduced a new class of the so-called stochastic target problems, and characterized the solution via a dynamic programming approach.
+The differential properties of the almost-sure reachable set were also studied based on the geometrical partial differential equation which is the analogue of the HJB equation \cite{ref:SonerTouzi-geometric-02} in that setting.

+Although almost sure versions of reachability specifications are interesting in their own right, they may be a too strict concept in some applications, particularly when a common specification is only to control the probability that undesirable events take place.
+In this regard, the authors of \cite{ref:BouchEliTouzi-10} recently extended the stochastic target framework of \cite{ref:SonerTouzi-02} to allow for unbounded control set, which together with the martingale representation theory, addresses the aforementioned almost-sure limitation in an augmented state space; see also the recent book \cite{ref:Touzi-13}.
+This article approaches the same question, but indirectly and from an optimal control perspective.